-Saturday 6 August 2022
+Saturday, 6 August 2022

-Simply put together the two definitions of surjection and homomorphism.
+Augment the definitions of surjection and homomorphism.

 A surjection is an "onto" mapping.
 The function maps elements of a set "onto" the entirety of elements in a set B. The elements of the set B are "fully recruited" in the action of the surjection on set A.